Simturb/Beltrami/README.md

 # FreeCAD Workbench Beltrami
-Design of turbine blade profile
+Design of turbine blade profile.
-This workbench necessitates the installation of FreeCAD Workbech Curves
+This workbench necessitates the installation of FreeCAD Workbench Curves